weecology/white-etal-2012-ecology/README.md

 The analyses can be replicated by running the following commands from the command line.

-Run all analyses and generate figures:
-`python mete_sads.py ./data/ all`
+Run all analyses and generate figures: `python mete_sads.py ./data/ all 100` (where 100 is the number of simulations you wish to conduct and can be replaced with any positive integer)

 Run portions of the analysis pipeline:

 * Empirical analyses: `python mete_sads.py ./data/ empir`
-* Simulation analyses: `python mete_sads.py ./data/ sim`
+* Simulation analyses: `python mete_sads.py ./data/ sim 100` (where 100 is the
+  number of simulations you wish to conduct and can be replaced with any positive integer)
 * Figures: `python mete_sads.py ./data/ figs`

 On Windows `./data/` should be replaced with `.\data\` to match the relevant